2018 Egyptian presidential election

 Presidential elections were held in Egypt between 26 and 28 March 2018, though Egyptians abroad voted from 16 to 18 March 2018.
 On 19 January, incumbent President Abdel Fattah el-Sisi formally announced he would run for a second and final term.
 El-Sisi won the election with 97%, according to the official results.
 A runoff would have taken place 19 to 21 April outside the country and 24 to 26 April within the country if no candidate had reached 50% of the vote.
 The election had a turnout of roughly 41%, lower than the 2014 election's 47%.
 A 2019 constitutional change allowed El-Sisi to remain in power until 2030 instead of 2022.

+The elections were conducted amid a repression campaign by incumbent President el-Sisi.
+In the face of this repression, all opposition candidates pulled out of the election.
+The only approved challenger to Sisi was another pro-government politician, Moussa Mostafa Moussa.
 Fourteen human rights groups dismissed the poll as "farcical."
 They said the authorities had "trampled over even the minimum requirements for free and fair elections", stifling basic freedoms and eliminating key challengers.
-The only approved challenger to Sisi was another pro-government politician, Moussa Mostafa Moussa.

 Electoral system

 The president of Egypt is elected using the two-round system.
-The winner will be announced on 2 April (if no run-off is needed).
-If a run-off is needed, the final result will be announced on 1 May.
-If only one person runs for the presidency, he or she can win with a yes vote from five percent of the eligible voters.
+If only one person runs for the presidency, they can be elected with a yes vote from five percent of eligible voters.